ggirelli/GPSeqGG/docs/README.md

  Required files:
   Requires R1 (and R2 if paired-end sequencing) and a pattern files in the input directory (inDir).
-The patterns file should have a condition per row with condition name, pattern (scan_for_mateches format) and pattern length separated by tabulations.
+The patterns file should have a condition per row with condition name, pattern (scan_for_mateches format), cutsite sequence and non-genomic portion length, separated by tabulations.

  Mandatory arguments:
   -i indir      Input directory.
   -o outdir     Output directory.
 Created if not found.
   -e expID      Experiment ID.
-  -c conditions Comma-separated conditions.

  Optional arguments:
   -h            Show this help page.